This topic describes how to use ossfs to mount an Object Storage Service (OSS) bucket to a local file system on Linux.

 vi /home/user1/ossfs_scripts/start_ossfs.sh

-The following code is an example of start_ossfs.sh file content.
+The following code provides an example of the content of the start_ossfs.sh file:

-# Unmount the bucket. fusermount -u /mnt/ossfs # Mount the bucket again.
-You must use the -f parameter to run ossfs on the frontend. exec ossfs bucket_name mount_point -ourl=endpoint -f
+# Unmount the bucket. fusermount -u /mnt/ossfs # Remount the bucket.
+You must use the -f parameter to run ossfs on the frontend. exec ossfs bucket_name mount_point -o url=endpoint -f

 Edit the supervisord.conf file.